codingo/Interlace/README.md

 # Auhors and Thanks
 Originally written by Michael Skelton ([codingo](https://twitter.com/codingo_)) and Sajeeb Lohani ([sml555](https://twitter.com/sml555_)) with help from Charelle Collett ([@Charcol0x89](https://twitter.com/Charcol0x89)) for threading refactoring and overall appraoch, and Luke Stephens ([hakluke](https://twitter.com/hakluke)) for testing and approach.

+# Contributions
+Contributions to this project are very welcome.
+If you're a newcomer to open source and would like some help in doing so, feel free to reach out to me on twitter ([@codingo_](https://twitter.com/codingo_)) and I'll assist wherever I can.